-The Authority also participates in several secondary market programs.
-By purchasing the guaranteed portion of a business loan (the "participation interest"), the Authority is able to provide the Borrower with the safety and predictability of a fixed-rate throughout the term of the loan, at an attractive interest rate.
+The business loan programs of the Authority also include three secondary market programs described below.
+Under these programs, the Authority purchases the guaranteed portion of a business loan (the "participation interest"), and is thereby able to provide the Borrower with the safety and predictability of a fixed-rate throughout the term of the loan at an attractive interest rate.
 Additionally, each of these secondary market programs is a source of profit and liquidity for originating lenders.
-The Quality Investment Capital program ("QIC") is a secondary market program whereby the Authority purchases the guaranteed portion of loans originated by local lenders and guaranteed by the SBA.
+The Quality Investment Capital ("QIC") Program is a secondary market program whereby the Authority purchases the guaranteed portion of loans originated by local lenders and guaranteed by the SBA.
 Typically, the Authority markets the QIC Program to local lenders and potential borrowers and purchases the participation interest (which is 100% guaranteed by the SBA).
 Proceeds of these participation interests may be used to fund real estate, equipment, machinery and working capital.

-The QAL Program is a secondary market program whereby the Authority purchases the guaranteed portion of loans originated by local lenders and guaranteed 100% by the United States Farm Service Agency ("FSA").
+The Quality Agricultural Loan ("QAL") Program is a secondary market program whereby the Authority purchases the guaranteed portion of loans originated by local lenders and guaranteed 100% by the United States Farm Service Agency ("FSA").
 The Borrowers are involved in the ranching and agricultural industry throughout Colorado.
 Proceeds of these loans may be used to finance real estate, equipment, and machinery used in farming and ranching operations.

-The B&I II Program creates a secondary market for the purchase of the United States Rural Business Service ("RBS") guaranteed portion of qualified loans with funds provided by the Authority.
-Participating lenders will originate loans according to their own credit criteria and RBS requirements.
+The Business & Industry II ("B&I II") Program creates a secondary market for the purchase of the United States Rural Business Service ("RBS") guaranteed portion of qualified loans with funds provided by the Authority.
+Participating lenders originate loans according to their own credit criteria and RBS requirements.
 The Program provides fixed-rate financing on the guaranteed portion of RBS loans made to borrowers located in a rural community serviced by RBS guaranteed lenders.
 The originating lender acts as servicer of the loans for a fee not to exceed one percent (1%) per annum of the outstanding principal balance of the guaranteed portion purchased.
 Proceeds of the loans may be used to finance real estate, equipment, and machinery.
 The participation interest is 100% guaranteed by the RBS.

-Single-Family Mortgage Programs
+Single Family Mortgage Programs